dan-t-data/saas-billing-churn-analysis/README.md

 ## Tools, Skills & Methodology

 ### 1. Excel → Data Cleaning & Validation
-- Imported raw CSVs (customers, subscriptions, invoices).
+- Imported a 10k-row sample of the raw CSVs.
 - Used formulas (`TRIM`, `PROPER`, `IFERROR`, `ISTEXT`, `ISBLANK`) to clean fields.
 - Fixed misspellings in **payment_type** and **plan_type** with lookup logic.
 - Built cross-check models with: